 Although Ghost Recon: Wildlands has one of the biggest open-world landscapes, complete with no loading as you move between provinces, some technical issues come along with it.
 Each of the provinces has a unique feel, and you’ll be flying over dirt and snow covered mountains one moment, to driving across salt flats the next.
 For the most part, the game engine keeps up with the action, even when you are facing enemies in the low double digits.
 However, when you add large-scale explosions, helicopters and enemy reinforcements at the same time, the framerate can become quite choppy.
 It’s only a momentary setback but does put a damper on what is otherwise a smooth performing game.
 Outside of that, I did experience the occasional online sync issues between players.
 You may initially chuckle at it, but there have been times where someone appears to be traveling outside a vehicle instead of sitting inside it.

 Ubisoft's gamble on transitioning the tactical shooter Ghost Recon: Wildlands to an open world sandbox has been a nonstop enjoyable thrill ride.
 You’ll likely find yourself sidetracked by something you see on your map on the way to a mission, such as a collecting a medal, or a new weapon/accessory.
 I’ve spent ample amount of time traversing the mountainous landscape, driving offroad, even straight off cliffs, as well as buzzing treetops in a helicopter.
 The journey to the missions themselves is almost as enjoyable as completing the missions.
-The narrative does pay off in the end but takes a backseat to the game's cooperative gameplay.Note: The Ghost Recon: Wildlands review is based on a digital PlayStation 4 copy of the game, provided by the publisher.
+The narrative does pay off in the end but takes a backseat to the game's cooperative gameplay.Note: Ghost Recon: Wildlands was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.